soapdog/firefoxos-quick-guide/distribution.md

 ## Summary

-We learned really quickly how to distribute applications outside of the Firefox Marketplace by using the installation and management APIs for *Open Web Apps*.
+This chapter discussed options for distributing applications outside of the Firefox Marketplace by using the installation and management APIs for *Open Web Apps*.
 There are many other routines available to do things such as checking if your application is installed (so that you can hide that *Click Here To Install* button).
-To know more about those APIs check out the [MDN page about application installation](https://developer.mozilla.org/docs/Apps/JavaScript_API) (yes, gave you this link before, this time, read it).
+To learn more about those APIs check out the [MDN page about application installation](https://developer.mozilla.org/docs/Apps/JavaScript_API) (yes, gave you this link before - this time, click it! there is important stuff there).

-On the next chapter we're going to learn how to distribute our apps on the Firefox Marketplace.
+In the next chapter we're going to learn how to distribute our apps through the Firefox Marketplace.